darkmastermindz/python-git-crashcourse/01_CrashCourse_Intro.md

 2. Github is like Google Drive but for code.
 It’s a service that stores `repositories`  or `repo` for short which is basically a “home” folder for a project.
 The home folder for any project is also called the `root directory`.

-3. Companies like Google, Microsoft, IBM, etc. use GitHub and any publicly available project that you can contribute to is called an `Open Source Project`. *(don't push school assignments here publically because it's public and that can be counted as plagiarism, but you can still use git for yourself without pushing to the remotely to GitHub)*.
+3. Companies like Google, Microsoft, IBM, etc. use GitHub and any publicly available project that you can contribute to is called an `Open Source Project`. *(don't push school assignments here because it's public and that can be counted as plagiarism, but you can still use git for yourself without pushing to the remotely to GitHub.
+You can create private repos for free if you get the [Github Student Pack](https://education.github.com/pack) as long as you have an ID, Email, and/or School Schedule to prove that you are a student, it should be available to all students K-12 and beyond)*.

 4. Here is more info on Git in video form that goes through a simple tutorial and the process of how to use it: https://www.youtube.com/watch?v=MJUJ4wbFm_A